 One of the worst things about online scammers — apart from stealing your money — is that they trick people into thinking that making money online is a walk in the park.
 It's anything but.

 Truth is, building an online business, whether it's dropshipping, affiliate marketing or anything else, requires great focus, hard work, dedication and perseverance to succeed.
 In other words, it's no different than any other type of business.

 So if you want to make good money from this venture, be prepared to put in the time and effort.
 Yes, you'll be grinding it out for months or even several years, but so long as you stick with it, you'll eventually reach your goals.

 As a business model, affiliate marketing is simple to explain, but often difficult to execute properly.
 While these 13 tips are a good start, you'll likely need more guidance to get your affiliate marketing business off the ground.

-So with that, I'd like to introduce you to the same training that taught me how to become the successful 4-figure per month affiliate marketer I am today...
+So with that, I'd like to introduce you to the same training that taught me how to become a successful affiliate marketer.

 NOW IT'S YOUR TURN!

 Can you think of any secrets of affiliate marketing not addressed in this article?
 Leave your comments below!